aishwaryabodhe1122/Sushil-portfolio/README.md

-# Aishwarya Bodhe - Portfolio Website
+# Sushil Chaudhari - Portfolio Website

 A modern, responsive portfolio website built with Next.js, React, and Python FastAPI backend.
 Features beautiful animations, interactive components, and a foundation for future AI integrations.